-Since the digital landscape expands, the way we do business, shop, gather information, entertain ourselves and live in general will more than likely look nothing like before.
-To put it differently, whether to go digital isn't a question -- you've got to, if you want to remain relevant and survive.
+Since the digital landscape expands every second, the way we do business, shop, gather information, entertain ourselves and life in general will more than likely look nothing like before.

 However, digital transformation is not without its' own challenges.
 Below I have outlined a few challenges to be aware of, as you move through your own transformation.